Common Questions Asked By Brokers

 Q: Do you pay real estate brokers a cooperating fee or commission?

-A: No it is the responsibility of the bidder to register online and place their own bids.
-Our closing coordinator handles the Transaction contractor close.
+A: No, it is the responsibility of the bidder to register online and place their own bids.
+Our closing coordinator handles the Transaction contractor clothes.
 We use a North Carolina standard bar auction to purchase contract.
 Since this is an auction, there is no negotiations.
 The only thing that is Unknown is the purchase price.

 Q: What is a soft close?